geberl/swift-icloud-backup/README.md

 ## Know Issues

+- Bug: Offloaded files are only checked for existence at dst, size/modification time is yet not taken into account
+    - Meaning you can have an offloaded file with a newer version at src, and the file doesn't get copied to dst, because the old version already exists there
-- Using a non-APFS formatted drive as destination is not supported
+- Limitation: Using a non-APFS formatted drive as destination is not supported
     - Copying works fine, but afterwards the file attributes can't be set correctly for e.g. exFAT (probably because those attributes don't exist there?)
     - HFS+ might work, untested
-- Progress indication is not yet shown during long running operations
+- Improvement: Progress indication is not yet shown during long running operations
     - Maybe use [https://github.com/jkandzi/Progress.swift](https://github.com/jkandzi/Progress.swift)